TheRolfFR/firestorm-db/README.md

 ## Installation

-Installing the JavaScript wrapper is as simple as running:
+Installing the JavaScript client is as simple as running:

 ```sh
 npm install firestorm-db
 ```

-To install the PHP backend used to actually query data, copy the sample [php](./php/) folder to your hosting platform and edit the configuration files.
-More information about configuring Firestorm server-side is given in the [PHP](#php-part) section.
+Information about installing Firestorm server-side is given in the [PHP](#php-backend) section.

-# JavaScript Part
+# JavaScript Client

 The JavaScript [index.js](./src/index.js) file is simply an [Axios](https://www.npmjs.com/package/axios) wrapper of the PHP API.